 The accident response and investigation plan should include as a minimum procedures to:

-If a company has 20 disabling injuries one year, and sets an objective to reduce the accident rate by 50% by the end of the next year, aren't they planning 10 accidents for that year?
+If a company has 20 disabling injuries one year, and sets an objective to reduce the accident rate by 50% by the end of the next year, aren't they planning to have ten accidents for that year?
 If they reach that goal, won't they be happy and content?
 They might say, "Hey, let's kick our feet up, pat ourselves on the back, and relax!"
-Is that really acceptable?
-You can't ever afford to relax, or be content in your safety performance.
+Is that acceptable?
+Of course not — you can't afford to relax or be content in your safety performance.

-Historically, safety professionals have assumed that for every fatality, there would be a greater number of serious injuries, an even higher number of minor injuries, and even more near misses.
-While these ratios might be true for large samples, we do not believe you can make this assumption for small samples experienced within one company.
-We should not assume that if we reduce the number of minor injuries, we will automatically reduce the number of serious injuries.
-It just doesn't work.
-After all, the severity of an injury is much more a function of plain luck than repetitions in exposure.
+Historically, safety professionals have been told that for every fatality, there will be a greater number of serious injuries, an even higher number of minor injuries, and even more near misses.
+While these ratios might be true for large samples, you should not assume they are valid for small samples within one company.
+Do not assume that if you reduce the number of minor injuries, you will automatically reduce the number of serious injuries.
+It doesn't work because the severity of an injury is more a function of luck than ratios.

 The first task after you arrive is to secure the accident scene, but don't start until it's safe to do so.
 And, you don't want to get in the way of emergency responders.
 The easiest way to do this is to place yellow warning tape around the area.
-If tape is not available, warning signs or guards may be required.
-Make sure nothing is moved because you'll be taking photos and measurements later.
+If security tape is not available, warning signs or guards may be required.
+Make sure others do not remove because you'll take photos and measurements later.

-Remember, at the request of OSHA, the employer must mark for identification, materials, tools or equipment necessary to the proper investigation of an accident.
-It is important that material evidence does not somehow get lost or "walk off" the scene.
+Remember, at the request of OSHA, the employer must mark for identification, materials, tools, or equipment necessary to the proper investigation of an accident.
+Material evidence mustn't somehow get lost or "walk off" the scene.